+In pursuit of its objectives, the Company has maintained a strategy of investing its surplus reserves in furthering its strategic objectives for 2024, resulting in a deficit of \$5.2m in 2024 (2023: \$4.0m deficit), comprising a \$4.8m deficit on continuing operations (2023: \$2.8m deficit) and a \$0.4m deficit on discontinued operations (2023: \$1.2m deficit).

-CARE Australia recorded a deficit of \$3.9m in 2022/23 (2021/22: \$0.5m), comprising a \$2.8m deficit on continuing operations (2021/22: \$2.5m surplus) and a \$1.1m deficit on discontinued operations (2021/22: \$3.0m).
-As part of its strategic plan, in 2021/22 the Company commenced the transition of management oversight of its four offices in the Mekong river region (Cambodia, Laos, Myanmar and Vietnam) to CARE USA.
+As part of its strategic plan, in financial year 2022 the Company commenced the transition of management oversight of its four offices in the Mekong River region (Cambodia, Laos, Myanmar and Vietnam) to CARE USA.
 This will provide the Company the opportunity to enhance the impact of its country office operations and programs in the Pacific region.
-This transition was ongoing during 2022/23.
-The financial performance and position of these offices has been separately disclosed in the financial statements to enable a better understanding of the Company's ongoing operating result.
-More details of these items are disclosed at note 5.
+This transition was ongoing during 2024.
+The financial performance and position of these offices has been separately disclosed in the financial statements to enable a better understanding of its ongoing operating result.
+More details of these items are disclosed at Note 5.

-The Company was fortunate to receive continued support from the Australia public, albeit noting a reduction in donations from continuing operations from \$12.3m in 2021/22 to \$9.7m in 2022/23.
+The Company was fortunate to receive continued support from the Australian public, albeit noting a reduction in donations from continuing operations from \$9.7m in 2023 to \$9.1m in 2024.
 This reduction was largely driven by macroeconomic pressures combined with reduced donations for humanitarian responses.
-Grant income from continuing operations reduced by \$0.8m from the previous year, with a decrease in income from Australian funders offset by an increase from overseas funders.
-Overall income from continuing operations decreased by \$1.2m from the prior year.
-A strong positive performance in our investment portfolio offset some of the reductions in other income streams.
+Grant income from continuing operations increased by \$1.6m from the previous year, mostly driven by an increase from overseas funders.
+Overall income from continuing operations increased by \$1m from the prior year, with a strong performance of our investment portfolio offsetting some of the reductions in other income streams.

-Expenditure on continuing operations increased by \$4.0m compared to the previous year.
-CARE Australia spent \$1.6m more than 2021/22 on Funds to International Programs, as it was spending grant funds and humanitarian appeals funds that had been received in the previous year.
+Expenditure on continuing operations increased by \$3.0m compared to the previous year.
+The Company spent \$2.9m more than 2023 on Funds to International Programs, as it was spending grant funds and humanitarian appeals funds that had been received in the previous year.
 The Company also continued our intentional investment in our organisational capacity to deliver on our strategic plan.
-This has included setting up CARE Australia's new microfinance program for launch in 2023/24, continuing to improve the mechanisms that the Company has in place to safeguard vulnerable people and deliver high impact programs, and further upgrades to financial software.
-This strategic investment will continue into 2023/24 so that CARE Australia is well positioned to deliver on our strategic commitments.
+This included setting up the Company's new microfinance program that launched during the year, continuing to improve the mechanisms that the Company has in place to safeguard vulnerable people and deliver high impact programs, and costs relating to a series of strategic initiatives, such as investing to uplift technology.
+This strategic investment will continue into 2025 so that the Company is well positioned to deliver on its strategic commitments.